-Similar to the Hilton Surpass card, you’ll earn 12x Hilton points per dollar spent at Hilton hotels or resorts.
+Similar to the Hilton Surpass card, you’ll earn 12x Hilton points per dollar spent on eligible purchases at Hilton hotels or resorts.
 You’ll also receive complimentary Hilton Gold status, which comes with bonus points for hotel stays, room upgrades when available, free breakfast and lots more.

 Because the card has no foreign transaction fees (see rates and fees), it’s good to use for hotels abroad.

 This card offers the same bonuses for spending $15,000 (free weekend night) and $40,000 (Hilton Diamond status) as the Hilton Surpass credit card.
 These are great, additional bonuses for folks who have large amounts of spend on their business credit cards.